Borscht Belt: 21st century

 Despite the region's decline as a cultural epicenter, a handful of traveling acts, such as the Doox of Yale, a Yale University acappella group, continued to regularly tour the Borscht Belt as recently as 2015.

-On August 7, 2025, the Yamim Ba’im music festival, starring Orthodox Israeli superstar Ishay Ribo, took place at Bethel Woods Center for the Arts, the site as the 1969 Woodstock Festival.
+On August 7, 2025, the Yamim Ba’im music festival, starring Orthodox Israeli superstar Ishay Ribo, took place at Bethel Woods Center for the Arts, the same site as the 1969 Woodstock Festival.